paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2016-04-02-freelancing_year_one.md

 ### Contribution

 Ultimately, it’s this second factor where my impact is likely to be more immediately felt: did my contribution help the organisations I worked with meet their goals?
-On this count, I think I can say a very clear ‘yes’!
+On this count, I think I can say a very clear “yes”!

 Two projects come to mind in particular.
 The first involved taking on more of a teaching and enabling role, devising and running workshops to help a group of designers and developers become more comfortable working in the less predictable world of responsive design.
 This was not something I was accustomed to, but I rose to the challenge — and people noticed.
 On a more recent project, the appreciation of those I was working with as well as the company founders, was evident.
 It’s nice to feel valued. **8/10**